convacortis/learningVulkan/README.md

 # Learning Vulkan

-< i will put a banner here when i have enough cool looking projects / triangles and sine waves to show >

 One of the key choices for Sodaview (game engine) was to use Vulkan, this directory includes code and documentation of my learning process from rendering a triangle to 3D objects.

 ### Projects